 The Salt Control Program is proceeding in phases.
 Phase 1 involves development of the Prioritization and Optimization Study (P&O Study), which is a comprehensive study and analysis of sources, management approaches, and projects to reduce salt accumulations and to collect or remove salts.
 It will take 10 to 15 years to complete.
 To learn more about the P&O Study, click here.

 While the Phase 1 P&O study is under way, two options are available for salt compliance.
-Notices to Comply with the Salt Control Program are due to be mailed out in January 2021.
+Notices to Comply with the Salt Control Program were mailed out January 5, 2021.

 Option 1 constitutes a Conservative Option for Salt Permitting.
 Under this option, permitted dischargers who elect not to participate in the P&O Study must meet limits designed to protect the most sensitive beneficial use, and such limits will be based on conservative, numerical values as identified in the Basin Plan.